Rangers vs. Red Sox Player Props Betting Odds

-Sportsbooks have set player props for Marcus Semien, Rafael Devers and others when the Texas Rangers visit the Boston Red Sox at Fenway Park on Wednesday at 7:10 PM ET.
+The Texas Rangers visit the Boston Red Sox at Fenway Park on Thursday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds for Marcus Semien, Rafael Devers and others in this game.

 Bet on this matchup or its props with BetMGM!